15 best iOS crash reporting tools for 2023Posted Oct 13, 2022 | 19 min. (3948 words)

 iOS crash reporting dashboards can be hard to customize, so you won’t always see what you need, which can limit your troubleshooting process.

 How to choose the best iOS crash reporting tool

 To find the best iOS crash reporting tool for your business, you need to assess your goals and architecture.

-As Raygun allows you to pair up crash reporting with real user monitoring and APM, it provides you with a full view of all crashes and errors affecting your iOS apps.
+As Raygun allows you to pair crash reporting with Real User Monitoring, it provides you with actionable detail on all the crashes and errors affecting your iOS apps.